-(This article originally appeared in Focus on the Family Citizen magazine, June/July 2016 Issue)
+(This article originally appeared in Focus on the Family Citizen magazine, November 2018 Issue)

 By Leith Anderson and Galen Carey